limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 ![secure.png](/assets/images/posts/cyberry-walkthrough/cyberry-17.png)

-It was a list of Latin words.
-Perhaps this is another password list that be used to brute force SSH?
+It's a list of Latin words.
+Perhaps this is another password list that I can use to brute force SSH?

 ```
 hydra -L members.txt -P nb-latin -f ssh://192.168.198.128